 Many people can’t wait to dive back into life as they knew it before the pandemic hit.
 Some are already making plans for parties, events, and vacations.
 Although they may be ready, that doesn’t mean you have to jump right into situations that make you feel uneasy.
 Being socially isolated for an extended period of time may leave you feeling “out of practice” or unsure of how to interact when you’re with other people.
 To get used to more social contact, start by meeting up with just one or two people that you feel most comfortable with and trust.
 Over time, you can build your confidence so attending a big end-of-summer party won’t seem so daunting.

-If you’re looking for an anxiety therapist in Los Angeles, Beverly Hills, West Hollywood, Brentwood, or the surrounding area, please call Blair Wellness Group at 310.999.4996 to schedule an appointment.
+If you’re looking for an anxiety psychologist in Los Angeles, Beverly Hills, West Hollywood, Brentwood, or the surrounding area, please call Blair Wellness Group at 310.999.4996 to schedule an appointment.